appium/appium-remote-debugger/README.md

 The remote debugger uses the standard [Selenium Atoms](https://github.com/SeleniumHQ/selenium/tree/master/javascript/atoms) to interact with web pages.
 These need to be manually updated when necessary.
-To do so, simply update the branch in the `gulpfile`, by modifying the `SELENIUM_BRANCH` constant at the top of the file.
+To do so, simply update the branch in the `scripts/common.js`, by modifying the `SELENIUM_BRANCH` constant at the top of the file.
 Then run `npm run build:atoms`, test and create a pull request with the resulting changed atoms directory.